-The varieties planted are Cabernet Sauvignon 62%, Cabernet Franc 4%, Merlot 32%, and Petit Verdot 2%, they're 40 years old on average.
-Pontet Canet is aged in oak that is 60% new.
+The varieties planted are Cabernet Sauvignon 62%, Cabernet Franc 4%, Merlot 32%, and Petit Verdot 2%, 40 years old on average.
+Pontet Canet is aged in oak, which is 60% new.

 Since 2004 vintage Pontet Canet has been organic and biodynamic.
-Today there are five horses to plough vineyard, and there is a special device, so the worker can sit on a chair while steering the horse.
+Today there are five horses to plow vineyard, and there is a particular device, so the worker can sit on a chair while steering the horse.

 Justine Tesseron, young generation at Pontet Canet

 Tasted in April 2023.
 57% C. Sauvignon, 35% Merlot, 4% C. Franc and 4% P. Verdot.
 35% of concrete amphoras have been used to age the wine.
 Very intense aroma of black fruit on the nose, well supported by fragrant roses and a scent of tobacco leaves.
 Great structure, depth, and length on the palate, vibrant and excellent mid-palate.
 Refined and sophisticated.
 Stunning effort.

 Pontet Canet 2018 96-97p